Residential Hazardous Waste Disposal & Alternatives

 • Hazardous waste can endanger the health and safety of people and pets.

 • Putting hazardous waste in the garbage or recycling puts collectors and sorters at risk.
-Pouring them down the drain overloads sewage facilities and endangers fish and other animals.

 Safe Hazardous Waste Disposal Options in Your Area, including free drop sites:

-What Is Household Hazardous Waste?: Material in containers labeled "Warning", "Caution", "Danger", or "Poison", such as:
+Material in containers labeled "Warning", "Caution", "Danger", or "Poison", such as:

 Medical